 Worry, fear, disorganization, sadness, anger, regret, frustration and guilt can all be sleep-stealing culprits.
 Through the use of advanced hypnotic techniques those emotions, thoughts, and feelings can be properly resolved.
 Many of our clients find that they can finally get deep sleep.

 Hawaii Hypnosis Center hypnotists are successful at helping our clients because we understand that sleep isn’t like a light switch with an off and an on.
 Sleep is more like a dimmer switch that you have to slowly adjust down.
 You don’t go from being wide awake to being asleep.
 There are several states that we pass through on the way.
 If you examine the brainwave patterns, these in between states are states of hypnosis.
 Our hypnotists can show you how to resolve your mental conflicts, relax your body, and get your mind into the drifting mental state that builds into sleep.

 Whatever is keeping you up at night is worth addressing head-on.
 Hawaii Hypnosis Center offers free phone consultations and would be happy to discuss your issue with you.
-You can call 808-221-7353 or email HawaiiHypnosisCenter@gmail.com for more information.
+We can also help with night terrors and sleepwalking if you find that to be the issue.
+Call 808-221-7353 or email HawaiiHypnosisCenter@gmail.com for more information.